-EVALUATE RESOLUTION OF CCCL AND V ZONE REQUIREMENT INCONSISTENCIES
+EVALUATE RESOLUTION OF THE COASTAL CONSTRUCTION CONTROL LINE (CCCL) AND V ZONE REQUIREMENT INCONSISTENCIES

-The Commission and the Commission's Flood Resistant Standards Workgroup voted unanimously that inconsistencies between the CCCL and V Zone requirements shall continue to be resolved at the local level, and on a case-by-case basis and a process should be convened to evaluate the issue further.
-The Commission is working with DEM and DEP to develop consistent polices relative to the CCCL and V Zone requirements.
+The Commission and the Commission's Flood Resistant Standards Workgroup voted unanimously that inconsistencies between the CCCL and V Zone requirements shall continue to be resolved at the local level and on a case-by-case basis, and a process should be convened to evaluate the issue further.
+The Commission is working with the DEM and the Florida Department of Environmental Protection (DEP) to develop consistent polices relative to the CCCL and V Zone requirements.